Kazi Nazrul University: Schools

-In 2016 CM Mamata Banerjee gave clearance to set up Institute for Mines, Minerals and Metallurgic Sciences in Asansol under Kazi Nazrul University, now the university offers courses like Diploma, B.Tech., B.Sc., M.Sc. and PhD.
-7 acres of plot has been allotted for institute campus.
-The School of Mines And Metallurgy consists of the Department Of Mining Engineering and Metallurgical Engineering and Computer Science and Engineering (Data Science).
+In 2016 CM Mamata Banerjee gave clearance to set up the Institute for Mines, Minerals and Metallurgic Sciences in Asansol under Kazi Nazrul University.
+The university now offers courses like Diploma, B.Tech., B.Sc., M.Sc. and PhD.
+A 7 acre plot has been allotted for the institute's campus.
+The School of Mines and Metallurgy consists of the Department Of Mining Engineering and Metallurgical Engineering and Computer Science and Engineering (Data Science).